top of page

 653758_5aad6ec81a4d48ef988be180bd30056c~mv2.avif

-mask theatre
+mask theatre workshops

-Freya is a mask maker, performer, and director who leads others into the world of mask theatre through workshops and stage productions.
+Freya Stang is a mask maker, performer, and director who leads others into the world of mask theatre through workshops and stage productions.
 In 2021, she was a finalist at London’s International OFFIE Awards as both director and actor in her solo mask performance The Escape of Iris Dupont.

 In Freya’s workshops, participants improvise using movement, breath, and voice to inhabit characters, explore their needs and passions, and rediscover the joy of theatrical play.